juliaolivieri/COMP_162_2024/lecture9/classwork9.md

 1. **(CW) Create a data frame called `selected1` with only the columns `hair_color`, `eye_color`, and `name`.**
 2. **(CW) Create a data frame called `selected2` that includes all columns except `hair_color` and `eye_color`.**
 3. Create a data frame that includes only the `height`, `homeworld`, and `species` columns.
-4. Select the columns name, age, and species.
+4. Select the columns name, birth year, and species.
 5. Remove the gender and homeworld columns, but keep all others.
 6. (Challenge) Create a data frame that includes all columns except `hair_color`, `eye_color`, `mass`, and `height`.
 Try doing this in two ways: by including all other columns, and by dropping these specific columns.